 A brief look at the source texts of Islam (known as the Qur’an and Sunnah [Prophetic teachings]) it is clear that Islam promotes balance, harmony and prohibits extremism.
 The Qur’an maintains that Muslims should not be extreme and be excessive in their religious practices,

-“You should restrain yourselves from committing excesses (ghulu) in religion.
-For it was due to their having gone to extremes in religion that the previous communities were destroyed.”[vii]
 The Qur’an also promotes harmony, balance and the middle way.
 The term that the Qur’an uses is wasat.
 This word means middle, just and balanced.
-It is only mentioned once in the Qur’an in that form, and it is interesting that this word is in the middle of the largest chapter in the Qur’an,
+It is only mentioned once in the Qur’an in that form, and it is interesting that this word is in the middle of the largest chapter in the Qur’an:

-The fourteenth century scholar Ibn Al-Qayyim similarly expressed that “the religion of Allah is in a middle position between being aloof from it and exaggerating in it.
-It is like a valley between two mountains, guidance between two astray positions and the middle, just position between two blameworthy positions.”[x]
+the religion of Allah is in a middle position between being aloof from it and exaggerating in it.
+It is like a valley between two mountains, guidance between two astray positions and the middle, just position between two blameworthy positions.[x]

 It is evident from the above teachings that orthodoxy is anti-extreme and seeks to ensure that believers maintain a ‘middle path’.
 This approach to religion and life has also manifested itself in history.
 Orthodox Islamic scholars were central in promoting balance and fighting extremism in all of its forms, including tyranny.
 In his book, entitled The Case for Islamo-Christian Civilization, the Columbia Professor of Middle Eastern Studies, Richard Bulliet, argues that Muslim societies achieved stability because Islamic scholars were playing their role of constraining tyranny,